czcorpus/kontext/INSTALL.md

 KonText configuration
 ---------------------

-KonText is configured via an XML configuration file located in the root directory of the application (do not confuse this with the root directory of the respective web application).
+KonText is configured via an XML configuration file located in the *conf* directory.
-KonText loads its configuration from path *../config.xml*.
+KonText loads its configuration from path *../conf/config.xml* (taken relative to the *app.py*).

+You can use *conf/config.sample.xml* which

 The configuration XML file is expected to be partially customizable according to the needs of 3rd party plug-ins.
 Generally it has two-level structure: *sections* and *key-value items* (where value can be also a list of items (see